FlyingFathead/whisper-transcriber-telegram-bot/README.md

 # whisper-transcriber-telegram-bot

-A Python-based Whisper AI transcriber bot for Telegram.
+A Python-based local (GPU/CPU) instance Whisper AI transcriber bot for Telegram.

 ## About

 This is a Whisper AI-based transcriber Telegram Bot running on Python, designed to transcribe audio from various media sources supported by `yt-dlp`.
 While initially focused on YouTube, the bot now supports a broad range of sites listed [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md), leveraging a locally run OpenAI's Whisper model to process audio and return the transcription in multiple formats.

 ## Features

 - Processes media URLs from a variety of sources supported by `yt-dlp`.
 - Downloads audio using `yt-dlp` from supported sites including but not limited to YouTube.
 - Uses a local model from the `openai-whisper` package for transcription.
+- Automatically uses `GPUtil` to map out the best available CUDA-enabled GPU.
 - Transcribes audio using OpenAI's Whisper model
    - (see [openai/whisper](https://github.com/openai/whisper/) for more info)
 - Returns transcription in text, SRT, and VTT formats.
-- Handles concurrent transcription requests efficiently.
+- Handles concurrent transcription requests efficiently with async & task queuing.

 ## Installation